 Like so many of the class projects, team victories, or magical performances we witness on campus, the success of Poly is truly an ensemble effort.
 Year after year, Poly flourishes because the school is tended to and cherished by many different people — teachers, students, parents, alumni, and the greater Pasadena community.
 We are deeply appreciative of our donors and their support of Poly’s endeavors.
 Every gift makes a difference — and every gift helps the school sustain its tradition of excellence.

 The annual Report of Giving, available in print and online in the fall, recognizes all gifts and contributions to Polytechnic School during the previous fiscal year (July 1-June 30).
 It provides an opportunity for the school to thank its donors and volunteers and to highlight the Poly community’s successes.

 Donor club levels

 Donor clubs have been established to recognize those who make significant gifts to Poly.
-Below is a description of each level, as well as the value of any applicable goods and services.
 Each club reflects total giving to the school including corporate matching gifts.

 Head of School

 The Oak Tree Society, established in 2012, includes more than 500 individuals or families who have given to Polytechnic School for 20 years or more.
 It is a testament to the loyalty and commitment of the Poly community that so many donors have supported the school over multiple years.
 Poly calculates when a donor has reached this wonderful milestone and formally welcomes new members to the Oak Tree Society each year.